spVierSechs/dbio-docs/docs/README.md

 <PointOfInterest anchor="basicNotes"/>
 ::: tip
 All paths return JSON with a `success` key (a boolean) to determine if the operation failed or succeeded.
-If it succeeded, the `payload` key contains the requested config.
+If it succeeded, the `payload` key contains the requested data.
 All successful responses in this documentation are assumed to be inside `payload`.
 :::